sooftware/speech-transformer/README.md

 <img src="https://user-images.githubusercontent.com/42150335/90434869-17e41400-e109-11ea-9738-9a4a53f884c7.png" width=500>

-This repository focused on implementing transomers that are specialized in speech recognition.
+This repository focused on implementing transformers that are specialized in speech recognition.
-while at the same time striving for a readable code.
+While at the same time striving for a readable code.
 To improve readability,
 I designed the model structure to fit as much as possible to the blocks in the above Transformers figure.

 ## Usage